-Kijiji Yeetu is a smart village platform that has a unique ecosystem for activating our villages’ resources into viable opportunities that impact sustainable development in County, Kenya, East Africa, and beyond the world.
+Kijiji Yeetu is a non-profit organization, registered through Kenya Government that has a unique ecosystem for activating our villages’ resources into viable opportunities that impact sustainable development in Kenya.
 This offers a culture of generating information sharing and sharing knowledge and networking community stories into actions.
 Kijiji Yeetu will engage in digital transformation, security especially human rights, conversations, and dialogue, and community networks to expand access to beneficial services.
 Beneficiaries include local groups, organizations, businesses, and corporations that will use space to gather information on the community, on the internet, data, and research and use space for public information.

 Emergence of Kijiji Yeetu

 The Kenyan in the 21st century poses considerable challenges for villages being neglected to support young people, social businesses, academia, schools, and nonprofits as well as offering some opportunities.
 In Kenya, there is a changing socio-economic environment and a fast-growing population facing emerging threats of terrorism, corruption, ethnicity and tribalism, economic crisis, dwindling donor support, climate change, amplified use of technology which has impacted their engagements and development agenda in the 47 county governments profoundly marginalizing the poorest and most vulnerable people.

 At the same time, Kijiji Yeetu takes note of new opportunities arising from devolved governance and globalization of economies such as the rise of digital information sources and social media that bring an abundance of data to be mined and new ways to engage with the community.
 Many organizations in our villages may not enjoy digital technology, research, documentation, and training skills as an effective way forward but face heavily constrained budgets and even to support their activities.